-Geriatric Services Inc. was first created in 1990 by director Elizabeth Davis and Geriatrician Charles Davis as a response to the lack of affordable supportive housing that was facing their clients and patients at Beth Israel hospital in Newark, NJ.
+The Bright Side Family was originally founded as Geriatric Services Inc. in 1990 by Executive Director, Elizabeth Davis, and Geriatrician, Charles Davis, as a response to the lack of affordable supportive housing that was facing their clients and patients at Beth Israel hospital in Newark, NJ.

 That same year, Geriatric Services Inc. took over management of Bright Side Manor, a historical 50 bed licensed residential health care facility that had been operating as senior housing since 1916.